 Veoneer (VNE) was Upgraded to a Hold Rating at Kepler Capital

-Currently, the analyst consensus on Veoneer is a Hold with an average price target of $17.33, which is a 35.9% upside from current levels.
-In a report issued on February 10, Deutsche Bank also upgraded the stock to Hold with a $17.00 price target.
+The word on The Street in general, suggests a Hold analyst consensus rating for Veoneer with a $17.33 average price target, representing a 42.2% upside.
+In a report issued on February 25, Citigroup also maintained a Hold rating on the stock with a $15.00 price target.

 See today’s analyst top recommended stocks >>